Clustered/Stacked Filled Bar Graph Generator

 Because fig2dev does not perform anti-aliasing, converting directly to an image format can result in very poor quality lines and text.
 This problem is compounded if that image is subsequently resized without any anti-aliasing, such as by your web browser: a case in point is the image on the right.

-Below are my Makefile rules for creating the .png images for this page, including removing the 2nd TIFF page (I don't know why fig2dev generates it).
+Below are my Makefile rules for creating the .png images for this page.
 Note that mogrify preserves the image's aspect ratio by default, so asking for 700x700 asks for the image to be shrunk so that its longest dimension is 700.

 SIZE=700